Big Adventures, Small Budget: Exploring Japan for Less

 Discover green spaces with deep roots

 Traditional Japanese gardens reflect a balance between natural beauty and the human desire to shape our surroundings.
-Nothing is random, yet nothing feels forced.
-Across Japan, these green spaces showcase the country’s ancient art of landscaping, a harmonious combination of scenery adorned with winding trails, water features and rustic tea houses.
+These green spaces showcase Japan’s ancient art of landscaping – a harmonious combination of scenery adorned with winding trails, water features and rustic tea houses.
 Many are free to enter or cost just a few hundred yen.
-In Hiroshima, Shukkeien Garden has come to symbolize resilience.
-Created over 400 years ago for a local lord, it was recreated by the community after the atomic bombing.
-It costs just 350 yen ($3.65 AUD) to wander its meandering walkways.
+In Hiroshima, Shukkeien Garden has come to symbolise resilience.
+Created more than 400 years ago for a local lord, it was restored by the community after the atomic bombing.
+It costs just ¥350 (about $3.60) to wander its meandering walkways.

 Image credit: 健太 上田 - stock.adobe.com